Mastro 👨🍳 Docs

 Screenshot

-With Mastro, there is very little to learn – except for web standards: HTML, CSS and JavaScript.
-Use the popular VS Code editor, which also runs in the browser: no need to install anything nor learn the terminal.
+With Mastro, there is very little to learn – except for the web standards HTML, CSS, and JavaScript.
+The popular VS Code editor also runs in the browser: put your first website live without installing anything on your computer.

 Powerful for experienced developers